Exxon Mobil bets big on China LNG, sidesteps trade war

 His timing with LNG is key.
 Next year, China will become the world’s largest importer of natural gas, and its LNG imports are forecast to rise 70 percent by 2020, from 38.1 million tonnes last year, estimates Beijing consultancy SIA Energy.

 Exxon has not publicly named its partner in the import terminal.
 State-run power company Guangdong Yuedian Group said on its website it will join the project.
-BP Plc (BP.L) is the only other foreign oil major with a stake in a Chinese LNG terminal.
+BP Plc is the only other foreign oil major with a stake in a Chinese LNG terminal.

 Yuedian did not respond to a request for comment.